LiqTech International (NASDAQ:LIQT) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research note published on Tuesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research note released on Thursday morning.
+The brokerage issued a sell rating on the stock.

-LiqTech International (NASDAQ:LIQT – Get Rating) last posted its quarterly earnings data on Wednesday, March 22nd.
-The company reported ($0.24) EPS for the quarter.
-LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.
+LiqTech International (NASDAQ:LIQT – Get Rating) last released its quarterly earnings results on Wednesday, March 22nd.
+The company reported ($0.24) earnings per share (EPS) for the quarter.
 The business had revenue of $4.02 million for the quarter.
+LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.

 Institutional Inflows and Outflows